rlex/pcp-zabbix-templates/README.md

 #### pcp-zabbix-templates

 There you can find templates to use with zabbix + pcp zabbix plugin.
+Some PCP PMDAS are also supported.

 ##### Notes:
 * Those templates are tested only on Linux, with 3.0 zabbix-agent and server